j-mnr/gophergo.dev/content/basics/00-hello-gophers.md

 print a line of text to your terminal, also known as standard out.
 You can pass lots of things to `Println`, but we'll see more of that in later lessons.

-## Run it!
+## Run your very first program

-Save the file and type `go run cmd/main.go` in your terminal.
+Save the file and type `go run cmd/main.go` into your terminal.

-and 🥳🥳🎉🎊🎉 You're officially a Gopher!
+🥳🥳 Congratulations! 🎉🎊🎉 You're officially a Gopher!

 ![https://twitter.com/egonelbre](/egon-elbre/gopher-dance-long-3x.gif)